20 Long Distance Relationship Tips

 Do long-distance relationships work?

 Love is a kind of business that gives you good or bad feelings.
 It would be best to take this risk because this experience teaches you more and gives you some memorable moments.
-Life is concise, so don’t think about profit or loss; do it and feel it.
+Life is concise, so don’t think about profit or loss; do and feel it.

 How long do long-distance relationships work?

 Well, can you tell me how long you have survived?
 Nobody can say it!
-Our life is uncertain, and we don’t know about our future and situation.
+Our life is uncertain, and we don’t know our future and situation.
 If you think life is a great drama, forget this question and never expect much.
 Don’t be greedy or selfish.
 If you love someone purely, then you have a chance to get someone like you.

 I can’t tell you that your long-distance relationship works perfectly and go long.
 You think you’re caring and honest, and your relationship will go long.
 Your idea is wrong!
 Because I observe many long-distance relationships and understand that relationship doesn’t depend on very good or bad things.
 It’s like an illusion.